elijahcshaw/librarysystem/readme.txt

 This project has been uploaded for resume purposes without a class, professor, or assignment name.
-If a student finds and copies this for their own personal assignment, the partners for this project take no responsibility.
+If a student finds and copies this for their own personal assignment, the partners for this project take no responsibility for their academic misconduct.

 ------------------------------------------------------------------------------
 COMPILING & RUNNING